babynus/projeqtor/branches/V8.1/projeqtor/docs/user/Bill.rst

 .. rubric:: Bill lines management

 * Click on |buttonAdd| to add a bill line.
 A different “Bill line” dialog box will be displayed depends on billing type.
+* Click on |buttonClientBill|  to add a formated line depending on billing mode
 * Click on |buttonEdit| to modify an existing bill line.
 * Click on |buttonIconDelete| to delete the bill line.